wangenau/variational_mesh/docs/introduction.rst

 What is this?
 =============

-| A variational mesh algorithm can be defined as a quadrature mesh generation technique that depends on a variational parameter that regulates the accuracy.
+A variational mesh algorithm can be defined as a quadrature mesh generation technique that depends on a variational parameter that regulates the accuracy.
 This package contains one implementation that can be used to optimize meshes for quantum chemistry calculations with `PySCF <https://github.com/pyscf/pyscf>`_ or `PyFLOSIC <https://github.com/pyflosic/pyflosic>`_.
-| The source code for this project is hosted on `GitLab <https://gitlab.com/wangenau/variational_mesh>`_.
+The source code for this project can be found `here <https://gitlab.com/wangenau/variational_mesh>`_.

 How it works